TakuikaNinja/smb1-bugfix/README.md

 what hasn't changed?
 ========================================
 - The game
 - Every bug/oddity which either isn't documented well, or I lack the understanding/capacity to fix
-- Visual glitches and lag caused by the "everything in NMI" approach used in this game (glitched scanlines, HUD flickering, etc).
-This will never change unless a coordinated effort is made to restructure the game logic.
 - The ROM file size & mapper type.
 This will also never change as I want to show that these improvements would have been possible in the 80's.

 special thanks